-- Helmet – I shouldn’t even have to tell you that you need a helmet.
-It is imperative that you protect your head.
+- Helmet - I shouldn't even have to tell you that you need a helmet.
+You must protect your head.

 - Bicycle panniers - These cycling bags come in an array of sizes and styles.
 You will put all your supplies in these, and they get hooked or strapped to the racks of your bike.

-- Essentials – Bicycle hydration, cooking, and camping equipment will need to be packed.
-Obviously, if you don’t intend on doing any camping, some items won’t be needed.
+- Essentials - Bicycle hydration, cooking, and camping equipment will need to be packed.
+If you don't intend on doing any camping, some items won't be needed.
 You also need money, credit cards, identification, phone, portable power, personal hygiene products, and a first aid kit.

 It is not always going to be smooth sailing.
 You may run into undesirable weather, construction zones, rude motorists, traffic jams, etc. Embrace each obstacle as part of the experience, rather than getting frustrated by them.

 Make sure you research your destination and route.
 Are there any festivals or events that could cause road closings and fully booked hotels?
 Are there bicycle laws you need to be familiar with?
-Most importantly, pack a few maps, and plan your route in advance.
+Most importantly, pack a few maps, and plan your route.